Haruna Iddrisu

-Haruna Iddrisu (born 8 September 1970) is a Ghanaian lawyer and politician who is a member of the Seventh Parliament of the Fourth Republic of Ghana representing Tamale South.
+Haruna Iddrisu (born 8 September 1970) also popularly known in the northern part of Ghana as Gangdu and Kug'naa, is a Ghanaian lawyer, politician, football enthusiast and owner of Karela United and Steadfast Football Club.
+He is a member of the ninth Parliament of the Fourth Republic of Ghana representing Tamale South.
 He served as the Minority Leader for NDC in Ghana's Parliament from January 2017 and was succeeded by Ato Forson.